Workers’ Comp Insurance CA

 How do workers’ comp settlements work in CA?

 Workers’ comp cases can be settled in two ways in California.
 The first type is called “stipulated findings and award.”
-In this case, the worker and the insurer agree on all counts and then the employee receives biweekly payments unless the employee requires money upfront.
+In this case, the worker and the insurance company agree on all counts and then the employee receives biweekly payments unless the employee requires money upfront.
 There is the opportunity to reopen the case within five years if the employee requires additional compensation due to the injury/medical condition.

 The second type is called a “compromise and release.”
 In this situation, the employee receives a lump sum payment, and the case is closed.
 No further costs are covered even if they relate directly to the injury/accident.